kahidna/Handmade-AMPP/README.md

 # Handmade-AMPP
-dockerfile contain apache2 mysql php and perl for web development especially when you familiar XAMPP
+dockerfile contain apache2 mysql php and perl for web development especially when you familiar XAMPP.